PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 The Black Mage sits upon the Throne of Darkness

-Luminous declares that he’s been waiting for this day for a long time.
-He explains that for everything that the Black Mage has done to Maple World and to the members of Aurora who had followed him, Luminous vows to wipe the world clean of the Black Mage’s darkness, and to make him regret the day that he had left Luminous behind.
+Luminous then told the Black Mage that he had been waiting for this moment for a long time.
+He declared that for everything that the Black Mage had done to Maple World and to the members of Aurora who had followed him, he would wipe the world clean of the Black Mage’s darkness and make him regret the day that he had left him behind.

 (A/N: In non-GMS translations, these knights are called the Aion of Creation and the Demiurge/Yaldabaoth of Destruction, which are figures of good and evil in Gnosticism.
 I prefer these names over what we got in GMS because Aeona and Tana are titles that refer to the Transcendent of Light and their reserve, not the power of light and darkness.)